 Roles and permissions

 Any user who has a registered changelog (a changelog with a

-changelogID attribute that reports its operations to a Liquibase Hub project) can deactivate it so that their local copy no longer sends any data to Liquibase Hub.
+changelogID attribute that reports its operations to a Liquibase Hub project) and a Liquibase Hub API key can deactivate it so that their local copy no longer sends any data to Liquibase Hub.
 Only an Organization Admin can reactivate the changelog that is deactivated (coming soon).